Wanilyatasnim/CMT322_ver2/SETUP_INSTRUCTIONS.md

 ### Troubleshooting

-#### Database Issues
+#### Data File Issues
-If you see database errors:
+If you want to reset all data or encounter corrupted records:
-1. Delete the `2street.db` file
+1. Delete the `server/data/data.json` file
 2. Restart the server
-3. The database will be recreated automatically
+3. The file will be recreated automatically with default accounts/listings

 #### Port Already in Use
 If port 5000 or 3000 is already in use: